Blog Archives

 Décor Dictionary: Art Deco

-This was a though little cookie to define – hence the long definition!
-Art Deco was influenced by many design styles as the very late 1800s and better half of the 1900s ushered in the golden period of design, namely Modernism.
+This was a tough little cookie to define – hence the long definition!
+Art Deco was influenced by many design styles as the very late 1800s and the better half of the 1900s ushered in the golden period of design, namely Modernism.
 It also made a big stylistic impression on the styles that followed it – think Pop Art, Hollywood Glam, contemporary Eclectic design and maybe even a bit on popular Mid-Century Modern.
 The master of Art Deco design was renowned furniture and interior designer Émile-Jacques Ruhlmann

 The very Art Deco Mutual Building in Cape Town, South Africa